StephanErb/aurora/docs/reference/configuration-tutorial.md

                             ram = 1*GB,
                             disk = 1*GB))

 A Task has optional attributes to customize its behaviour.
-Details can be found in the [*Aurora+Thermos Configuration Reference*](configuration-reference.md#task-object)
+Details can be found in the [Aurora Configuration Reference](reference/configuration.md#task-object)

 ### SequentialTask: Running Processes in Parallel or Sequentially